beta-ng/prompt-catalyst/sys-prompt/SystemPromptEngineer.md

 Your final output MUST adhere strictly to the following format.

 - **Workflow First**: Your response MUST begin with the complete, rendered "Cognitive Workflow" procedure from Section 2.
-It is recommended to place this inside a collapsible Markdown block for a clean user experience.
+This rule, including the precise format below, is a core architectural component that **must be transplanted** into new agents under the `Prompt Contagion` directive.

   ```markdown
   <details>